makedirectory/WordPress-Skeleton/README.md

     ```

 Setting the properties on the environment directly by using the EB CLI or console overrides the values in `06-wordpress.config`.

-## Update loadbalancer to allow incoming traffic

-Remove the custom load balancer configuration to open the site to the Internet.

-    ```
-    ~/wordpress-beanstalk$ rm .ebextensions/03-loadbalancer-sg.config
-    ~/wordpress-beanstalk$ eb deploy
-    ```

-## Scale Up

-Scale up to run the site on multiple instances for high availability.

-    ```
-    ~/wordpress-beanstalk$ eb scale 3
-    ```

-When the update completes, open the site.

-    ```
-    ~/wordpress-beanstalk$ eb open
-    ```

-Refresh the site several times to verify that all instances are reading from the EFS file system.
-Create posts and upload files to confirm functionality.

 ## Backup